trojanators/PathGenerator/Software Output File Requirements.md

 ### --
 ## 1.2.1 Data Structure Continued

 #### The Data Structure of this file uses a top - down approach.
 This means that the Path Data file reads, linearly Starting With the User Comment and ending with the Y value of the Waypoint.
 Refer to figure 1.2 Data Structure for the file layout.
-The Liner Layout
+The Liner Layout of the DataStructure makes it  easy to comply with human readable format standard.